You are not alone. If you or someone

 There is a limit to what we are able to take in and process.
 The stories of someone else’s hardships related to a traumatic event can impact or become a part of us.
 This experience of second-hand trauma—often called vicarious trauma—is a human response to coming face-to-face with the reality of trauma and the difficulties of the human experience.

 It’s important to care for yourself as you support another person.
 You cannot be your best self in your supportive role if you find yourself too tired to listen with care and compassion or you are overfilled with your own emotions in response to another’s trauma.
 These feelings are valid.
 Take some time after a conversation to enjoy the outdoors or do a healthy activity that makes you feel good as a way of re-centering yourself.
-We have more ideas on how to mitigate vicarious trauma.

 Remember, you can be your best self for someone else when you give yourself the space to honor your own needs.